Santa Cruz de la Palma

 The city This glorious past can still be seen in the historic centre of Santa Cruz de La Palma in the priceless legacy of palaces, colonial-style buildings and houses bearing typical elements of traditional Canary Islands architecture such as the wooden balconies.

 Gastronomy, festivities and the surrounding area Santa Cruz de La Palma offers the chance to discover all the most representative dishes of the island gastronomy.
-The best options include papas arrugás con mojo (tiny potatoes boiled in their skin with lots of salt and accompanied by red or green mojo, the typical sauce of the Canary Islands), potaje (a hearty soup) or bienmesabe for dessert (a sweet made from egg yolks, ground almonds, sugar, etc.), all served with wine with the La Palma Designation of Origin.
+The best options include "papas arrugás con mojo" (tiny potatoes boiled in their skin with lots of salt) accompanied by red or green "mojo" (typical sauce of the Canary Islands), pork or fish, "potaje" (a hearty soup) and "bienmesabe" for dessert (a sweet made from egg yolks, ground almonds, sugar, etc.), all washed down with La Palma Designation of Origin wine.

 There are many hotels, apartments, guesthouses and country house lodges which will make your stay enjoyable.

 The local inhabitants of La Palma – like the rest of the Canary Islanders– are friendly and fun-loving, as can be seen from their festivities.
 The Descent of the Virgin of Las Nieves takes place every five years and includes the famous Dance of the Dwarves as one of its main attractions.
 There are also other traditions: Minué, Carro Alegórico, the dialogue between the Ship and the Castle, etc. Two weeks of festivities, Chica and Grande, at the beginning of July, should not be missed.